faroe228/groovyw186/README.md

 jar -xf alpha.jar alpha.groovy

-When the jar file starts running it first looks for an external groovy file with the same name as the jar file.
+When the jar file starts running it first looks for an external groovy file with the same name (excluding file extension) as the jar file.
 If an external script file is not found it will look for one embedded in the jar file.
 If no script files are found (external and internal to the jar) the jar file defaults to just being a generic groovy script runner (1st arg should be the path to a groovy file or an http based url).